UnrealMultiple/TShockPlugin/AutoStoreItems/README.en.md

 根据背包/存钱罐/配置表里存在的物品进行自动存储
 ```

-## Order
+## order
 ```
 暂无
 ```

 ---
-Configuration Note
+Configuration considerations
 ---
-1. 1.`Whether to hold` need to choose `Hold item` one of them will start the storage function.
-Close: Backpack `Contains one of them` will start
+1.`Whether to hold it?` need to be selected `Possession of goods` one of them will start the storage function, and the other will be closed: backpack.`Contains one of them.` it will start.

-2.`Existence` don't be lower than `60 frames`(recommend `120`), Otherwise manual `continuous` put in `The same items to the storage space grid` will cause items `Double`
+2.`Storage speed` don't fall below `60 frames`(Recommended `120`), otherwise manually.`continuously` quickly put in `Same item to storage space grid` can lead to objects `Double the number`

-3.`Object name` will be used `/Reload` instruction time basis `Object ID` automatically write,`Quantity` to store the minimum quantity requirements
+3.`Item name` will be in use `/Reload` according to the instruction `Item ID` automatic writing,`Quantity of articles` in order to store the minimum quantity requirements

-4. 4..`Jewelry` only detect `Equipment 3 grid+jewelry 7 grid`,and `Existence` it has nothing to do, the equipment is specified `Jewelry (armor)` players will trigger self -survive as long as they move or attack
+4.`Equipment ornaments` only detect `Equipment 3+ornaments 7`, and `Storage speed` irrelevant, equipment designation `Ornaments (armor)` as long as the player moves or attacks, it will trigger self-storage

-5.`Existing bug` favorites will be affected `Cancel collection`(refer to `Void bag` there is a potion `Stack the box` risk)
+5.`There is a BUG` collected items will be `Cancel the collection`(refers to `Void bag` the potions are `Stack into a box` risk)

-## Configuration
+## deploy
-> Configuration file location: TSHOCK/Automatic Storage .json
+> Configuration file location: tshock/ autosave. json
 ```json
 {
    "装备持有检测": true,